User interface

 - act on details through a popup window, where available icons allow:

-- editing (also via double click)
+- editing the card (also via double click)

 - deleting the card (logical deletion)